klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 1. The amount of memory that a GPU can address directly and has fast enough access to, is limited.
-2020 GPUs were limited to 32-48 GB of memory, in early 2021 a 80 GB GPU appeared on the market, and in 2022 it is technically possible to have 128 GB on a single package.
+2020 GPUs were limited to 32-48 GB of memory, in early 2021 a 80 GB GPU appeared on the market, in 2022, the first GPU with 128 GB of memory appeared on the market (AMD MI250/MI250X), and in (very) late 2023, the first GPUs with 192 GB of memory became available (AMD MI300X).
     But this is still small to typical memory sizes on a regular dual socket server that is much slower than the GPU.

 2. Programming bottleneck: Having to organise all data transport manually and working with